 Solution:

-Understand the inner working of HashPartitione and KeyFieldBasedPartitioner
+Understand the inner working of HashPartitioner and KeyFieldBasedPartitioner.

-Relationship between KeyFieldBasedPartitioner and HashPartitioner: * KeyFieldBasedPartitioner applies HashPartitioner on configured key field(s)
+Relationship between KeyFieldBasedPartitioner and HashPartitioner: * KeyFieldBasedPartitioner applies HashPartitioner on configured key field(s).

-Create the inverse function of HashPartitioner and assign partition keys accordingly
+Create the inverse function of HashPartitioner and assign partition keys accordingly.

 Understanding HashPartitioner

 By default, Hadoop uses a library class HashPartitioner to compute the partition index for keys produced by mappers.
 It has a method called getPartition, which takes key.hashCode() & Integer.MAX_VALUE and finds the modulus using the number of reduce tasks.
 For example, if there are 10 reduce tasks, getPartition will return values 0 through 9 for all keys.